iltommi/qdb-documentation/source/reference/qdbd.rst

-wrpme daemon
+quasardb daemon
 ************

-The wrpme daemon is a highly scalable data :term:`repository` that handles requests from multiple clients.
+The quasardb daemon is a highly scalable data :term:`repository` that handles requests from multiple clients.
 The data is cached in memory and persisted on disk.
 It can be distributed on several servers to form a :term:`hive`.

 The persistence layer is based on `LevelDB <http://code.google.com/p/leveldb/>`_ (c) LevelDB authors.
 All rights reserved.
 The network distribution uses the `Chord <http://pdos.csail.mit.edu/chord/>`_ protocol.

-The wrpme daemon does not require privileges (unless listening on a port under 1024) and can be launched from the command line.
+The quasardb daemon does not require privileges (unless listening on a port under 1024) and can be launched from the command line.
 From this command line it can safely be stopped with CTRL-C. On UNIX, CTRL-Z will also result in the daemon being suspended.

 .. important::
     A valid license is required to run the daemon (see :doc:`../license`).
 The path to the license file is specified by the :option:`--license-file` option.